“Seven years ago this month, I was terrified, my finger poised over the send button on an email to Little House Heritage Trust.”

-We recommend Sarah Miller’s new book, Caroline: Little House, Revisited, without reservation.
+We recommend Sarah Miller’s new book, Caroline: Little House, Revisited, now available in paperback, without reservation.
 This compelling novel takes the iconic story of Little House on the Prairie and re-imagines it from the point of Caroline Ingalls, Laura’s mother.

 There have been many interesting books written about Laura Ingalls Wilder and her daughter and editor Rose Wilder Lane.
 We invite you to visit our Recommended Reading lists for children and young adults and adults.
 You may also be interested in a documentary film about Laura Ingalls Wilder.

 Be sure to subscribe to our newsletter for more inspired articles from various authors!